pimcore/advanced-object-search/README.md

 ## API Methods

-### Create Mapping for object classes
+### Create Mapping for data object classes

-Per object class one index with one document type is created.
+Per data object class one index with one document type is created.
 ```php
 <?php
 /**